St. George Theft Crimes Lawyer

 Theft crimes include a broad range of offenses, ranging from retail theft/shoplifting to robbery to theft by receiving.
 Theft crimes can be prosecuted as either misdemeanors or felonies and, similarly, the penalties for such crimes are both harsh and varied.
 If you or your loved one has been arrested for or charged with a theft crime, contact my firm as soon as possible.
 As your St. George theft crimes attorney, I am committed to fighting for your rights, your future, and your freedom.
 I have over 33 years of experience and have personally handled more than 100 jury trials.
 Armed with this in-depth understanding of the criminal justice system, I am prepared to fight for you.

-Call Edward D. Flint today at (435) 228-7077 or submit an online contact form to request a free, confidential consultation.
+Ready to discuss your theft charges in Utah?
+Call Edward D. Flint today at (435) 228-7077 or submit an online contact form today!

 At my firm, I provide aggressive legal representation for individuals accused of all types of theft crimes, including but not limited to: